CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET-FRONTEND.md

 - The code in the FormulaEvaluator file is poorly documented, so it takes me very long to understand what this file is doing.
 - The implementation in the FormulaEvaluator can be improved, for example, use switch statemetns instead of a lot of if/else.
 - Is it possible to have a component that has a name different from the file's name?
 (Still the FormulaEvaluator file)

+Alyssa:
+- The format of routing set up is not clear and formal.
+In the future, it can be improved for better readability.
+- The variable naming is confusing.
+For example, cell label have different values through different files.
+- The "SpreadSheetClient" file is included in the "Engine" folder with other backend files.
+It will be better to be placed with other frontend files.